Health Insurance in Mexico for Expats: Comparing Private vs. Public Options & Finding the Best Providers

 IMSS: Mexico's Social Security Healthcare Program

-IMSS is Mexico's main social security program.
+IMSS Mexico health insurance is the country's main social security program.
 It gives essential healthcare to its residents.
 For those thinking about imss vs. private insurance in mexico, knowing how it works is important.
 It offers basic medical services at low costs to legal residents.

 Who Qualifies for IMSS Coverage